wot-oss/tmc/docs/_pages/30-concepts.md

 **TM** - Thing Model

+**TM name** - a path-like string identifying a set of different versions of TMs for the same device from the same author.
+The first three path segments are always the author, manufacturer and mpn (manufacturer part number) has the format of `<author>/<manufacturer>/<mpn>[/<optional-extra-path-segments>`

+**TM version** - a single specific TM in context of the set of TMs with the same TM name.
+Also, the string identifying this TM, i.e. the last segment of the TM's ID.
+See [TM IDs](#tm-ids-and-structure-of-repositories)

 **Catalog**, **TM Catalog**, **TMC** - a set of TMs accessible via a single entry point: CLI or REST API

-n **Named Repository** - a Repository, the configuration of which is stored in a config file
+**Named Repository** - a Repository, the configuration of which is stored in a config file

-**Local Repository** - an [ad-hoc] unnamed Repository that is stored in a local directory, which is passed to the TMC Binary on the command line
+**Local Repository** - an "ad-hoc" unnamed Repository that is stored in a local directory, which is passed to the TMC Binary on the command line

 ## Working With Repositories